mablack/cordova-diagnostic-plugin/README.md

 ### iOS usage description messages

-When requesting permission to use device functionality on iOS 8+, a message is displayed to the user indicating the reason for the request.
+When requesting permission to use device functionality, a message is displayed to the user indicating the reason for the request.
 These messages are stored in the `{project}-Info.plist` file under `NS*UsageDescription` keys.

 Upon installing this plugin into your project, it will add the following default messages to your plist.